Fred L. McGhee, Ph.D.

 Fred L. McGhee is a maritime archaeologist and historical anthropologist whose area of expertise encompasses the maritime dimension of the African Diaspora, particularly the role of both African and African-American slave trading in the conquest and colonization of the Americas.
-He is the author of The Black Crop: Slavery and Slave Trading in Nineteenth Century Texas an interdisciplinary investigation which is the first major academic study of both African and African-American slave trading in the Lone Star State during this important time period told from an African-American perspective.
-He is also an urban anthropologist and is an authority on the history of African Americans in public housing and on community development issues.
-In addition to conducting historic preservation research, he has conducted grassroots organizing in conjunction with public housing resident councils, civic organizations, and various nonprofit organizations in several cities.
-He is a noted public housing preservationist and is a former employee of the Austin Housing Authority and served as the last Mike Hogg Fellow with the Urban Issues Program at the University of Texas at Austin.
+He is the author of The Black Crop: Slavery and Slave Trading in Nineteenth Century Texas an interdisciplinary investigation which is the first major academic study of both African and African-American slave trading in the Lone Star State during this important time period told from an African-American and materialist perspective.

-Hickam Air Force Base and managed nationally significant historic resources related to the Japanese attack on Pearl Harbor, as well as sensitive Native Hawaiian sites.
+Between 2001 and 2003 Dr. McGhee served as the Chief Archaeologist for the U.S. Air Force in Hawaii, based at Hickam Air Force Base and managed nationally significant historic resources related to the Japanese attack on Pearl Harbor, as well as sensitive Native Hawaiian sites.
 Hickam received the 2004 Secretary of Defense Annual Environmental Award as having the best cultural resource management program in the Department of Defense.

-Society for Applied Anthropology, the World Archaeological Congress, the Society for Hawaiian Archaeology (Life Member), the Council of Texas Archaeologists, and the National Maritime Historical Society.
-He has taught anthropology, archaeology, and sociology at various colleges and universities including the University of Hawaii at Manoa, Huston-Tillotson University, Hawaii Pacific University, Park University, Central Texas College, and with the University of Houston Department of African-American Studies.
+Dr. McGhee is affiliated with numerous professional organizations, including the Society for Applied Anthropology, the World Archaeological Congress, the Society for Hawaiian Archaeology (Life Member), the Council of Texas Archaeologists, and the National Maritime Historical Society.
+He has taught anthropology, archaeology, and sociology at various colleges and universities including the University of Hawaii at Manoa, the University of Houston, Huston-Tillotson University, Hawaii Pacific University, Park University, and at Central Texas College.

 Education:

-M.A., Ph.D., Anthropology, University of Texas at Austin
+University of Texas at Austin

 Northeastern University